Trump Says He Will Void Birthright Citizenship Law Through Executive Order

 The president said he has spoken about the issue with the White House counsel.
 As for when it might happen, Trump said, "It's in the process.
 It'll happen — with an executive order."

-Responding to the president's words, Mark Krikorian, the executive director of the nonpartisan Center for Immigration Studies, predicted, "This will set up the court fight."
+Responding to the president's words, Mark Krikorian, the executive director of the Center for Immigration Studies, predicted, "This will set up the court fight."

+CIS identifies itself as a nonpartisan think tank, but it has called for tougher U.S. immigration policies, and the Southern Poverty Law Center has designated it a hate group.

 If Trump moves ahead with his plan, Krikorian said via Twitter, "the order will be enjoined, case will eventually reach SCOTUS, which then will finally have to rule on the meaning of "subject to the jurisdiction."